ethereum/EIPs/EIPS/eip-cliquey.md

 ### Validator List

-The initial validator list can be specified in the config at genesis, i.e., by appending it to the clique config in Geth:
+The _initial_ validator list can be specified in the config at genesis, i.e., by appending it to the Clique config in Geth:

 ```json
 "clique":{